selliott512/test/README.md

 A subset of the moves may be chosen.
 If the filter fails to find a valid move then it reverts to randomly choosing from all possible moves.
 Valid filter values are:

 * **none**
-** Apply no filter so that all moves are considered.
+*  Apply no filter so that all moves are considered.
 This is the default.
-* first
+* **first**
+*   Play the first move after sorting the move alphabetically.
+This may be "a2a3", for example.
-* last
+* **last**
+*   Play the last move after sorting the move alphabetically.
+This may be "h7h6", for example.
-* mirror
+* **mirror**
+*   Mirror the opponent's moves when possible.
-* rotate
+* **rotate**
+*   Rotate the opponent's move about the vertical axis when possible.

 ### Promotion

 ### Seed

 See the "doc" directory for license and version information.